S73ph4n/joplin-integrations/README.md

 They come without any warranties.

 Currently, there is:
-* JoplIMAP : pulls unread email from an IMAP server into a Joplin notebook
+* JoplIMAP : pulls email from an IMAP server into a Joplin notebook
 * JoplICal : makes a calendar from your notes and keeps it up-to-date
 * JopliZot : pulls items from a Zotero library into a Joplin notebook